-An internationally known accounting scholar, his vision, energy, and writing have shaped the development of accounting research for four decades.
+An internationally known accounting scholar, Nicholas Dopuch's vision, energy, and writing shaped the development of accounting research for four decades.
 He was born in 1929 in St. Louis, Missouri, where he spent the first 21 years of his life.
 His father immigrated to the United States as a teenager from Serbia, and neither of his parents completed high school.
 He was an A student in elementary school but a mediocre one in high school.
 After graduating from McKinley High School in St. Louis, he tried various jobs and enrolled as a part time student at Washington University.
 "At that time," he reports, "I never anticipated an academic or professional career.
 In fact, were it not for the Korean War, I might have stayed with Anheuser Busch because of the various 'fringe benefits' that went with the job."
 However, he joined the Air Force in the fall of 1950.
 He served as an electronics counter measures operator on a bomber crew with a primary responsibility of jamming radar signals of enemy tracking stations.

 His tour of duty with the Air Force convinced him that education could play an important role in his life, and in January of 1955 he enrolled in Indiana State University in Terre Haute, Indiana, which was near his parents' small farm.
 His father was still working in St. Louis and commuted on weekends, so he and his new wife stayed with his mother.
 He was an exceptional student at Indiana State where he majored in accounting.
 When graduation approached, the dean suggested that he go on to graduate school.
 He applied for fellowships at three Big Ten universities and chose to accept a fellowship from the University of Illinois at Urbana Champaign beginning in the fall of 1957.
 It was there that he met, Norton Bedford, his first influential mentor.
 "Norton's non bounded range of thinking was contagious," he recalled, "and revealed to me the richness of the accounting discipline.
 His guidance and inspiration started me on the path to this day."